-A student gets hurt on a field trip, or breaks a bone during gym class.
-Another accuses a teacher of inappropriate touching or advances, or not meeting special education needs.
-Such lawsuits can be career kryptonite for educators, but professional liability insurance offers protection by covering the court costs needed to defend a teacher and, if necessary, damages.
+Certainly, the list of things that could go wrong on school grounds—and leave a teacher liable—is varied.
+A student could get hurt on a field trip, or break a bone during gym class.
+Another student might falsely accusea teacher of inappropriate touching or advances, or not meeting special education needs.
+Such lawsuits can be career kryptonite for educators, but professional liability insurance offers protection by covering the court costs needed to defend a teacher and, if necessary, any damages.

-Liability protection for teachers begins with state law.
-Pennsylvania’s Political Subdivision Tort Claims Act protects school districts and teachers against damages on account of any injury to a person or property.
-However, there are exceptions, such as injury caused by dilapidated school buildings and damages caused by a school-owned vehicle, such as a bus or van.
+Liability protection for teachers begins with state law.generally provides school districts “sovereign immunity” against costs on account of any injury to a person or damage to property.
+However, , which would include events such as injury caused by dilapidated school buildings and damages caused by a school-owned bus.
 In these cases, the law requires districts to defend and protect teachers acting within their job description.

-School districts purchase General Liability coverage to protect teachers for actions performed in their scope of duties.
-For example, the 41 Pennsylvania school districts insured by Willis, a major insurance provider for schools, offer coverage for bodily injury including corporal punishment, property damage, libel, slander, invasion of privacy, and sexual abuse, according to Willis Executive Vice President Reid Sandner.
+School districts also purchase General Liability coverage to protect teachers for actions performed in their scope of duties.
+For example, the approximately 40 Pennsylvania school districts insured by, a major insurance provider for schools, offer coverage for bodily injury including corporal punishment, property damage, libel, slander, invasion of privacy, and sexual abuse, according to Willis Executive Vice President Reid Sandner.

 2. UNION PROFESSIONAL LIABILITY INSURANCE PROVIDED TO MEMBERS IS REDUNDANT AND LARGELY UNNECESSARY.

 Generally, only teachers who commit crimes will need the union’s additional liability insurance.
 NEA coverage provides $1 million in coverage per occurrence, per member.
 It costs the union $10.7 million a year, or just $3.63 per eligible member.